-The Nilgiri Biosphere reserve was declared as world Heritage site by UNSECO in 2012.
+The Nilgiri Biosphere reserve was declared as world Heritage site by UNESCO in 2012.
 The biosphere shares its boundaries with Tamil Nadu, Karnataka, Kerala and the Nilgiri Plateau.
-The reserve covers three main eco regions that include South Western Ghats moist, deciduous forest, South Western Ghats montane rain forests and South Deccan Plateau dry deciduous forest.
+The reserve covers three main eco regions that include Southwestern Ghats moist, deciduous forest, Southwestern Ghats montane rain forests and South Deccan Plateau dry deciduous forest.

-in the year 1986.
-It was the first biosphere reserve which was established in
+To preserve the natural beauty and to protect the flora and fauna UNESCO launched the Indian Man and the Biosphere programme in the year 1986.
+It was the first biosphere reserve which was established in the year 1986

 Some of the species of the plants that are present only in Nilgiri Biosphere Reserve are Adenoon, Calacanthus, Wagatea, Poeciloneuron, Frerea and Baeolepis.
 The fauna in the biosphere includes around 100 species of mammals, 350 species of birds, 80 species of reptiles, 320 species of amphibians and different varieties of fish.
 Some important species include Bengal Tiger, Indian Leopard, Gaur, lion tailed Macaque, Gray langur, Nilgiri thar and many more.

 Nilgiri biosphere reserve is home for many tribal people as well.
 Some of the tribal groups include Toda, Kotas, Irullas, Paniyans, Allar and many more.
 The Biosphere Reserve is the major catchment area.
 Many rivers have their source with the reserve.
-The Sholas helps in retaining the rain water and later supply the water to the streams.
+The Sholas helps in retaining the rainwater and later supply the water to the streams.

-The Nilgiri Biosphere Reserve is an important catchment area in southern India Many of the major tributaries of the river Cauvery like the Bhavani, Moyar, Kabini and other rivers like Chaliyar, Punampuzha, etc., have their source and catchment areas in the Reserve.
+The Nilgiri Biosphere Reserve is an important catchment area in southern India.
+Many of the major tributaries of the river Cauvery like the Bhavani, Moyar, Kabini and other rivers like Chaliyar, Punampuzha, etc., have their source and catchment areas in the Reserve.

 It is located at the north-western side of the Nilgiri Hills in Nilgiri District of Tamil Nadu.
-The tiger reserve is at about 150 Km from Coimbatore, around 70Km from Ooty and 90Km from Mysore.
+The tiger reserve is at about 150 Km from Coimbatore, around 70 Km from Ooty and 90 Km from Mysore.
 The park is on the Ooty Mysore road and is declared as tiger reserve with around 50 tigers

-Bandipur National park is located on Mysore-Ooty highway.
+Bandipur National Park is located on Mysore-Ooty highway.
 The tiger reserve covers an area of 874 sq km which is home for many endangered species of animals and flora.
 The park has different altitudes as it is located in the Deccan Plateau where it meets the Western Ghats.
 Due to its different altitudes the park is gifted with different habitat including dry deciduous, moist deciduous and Shrublands.

 However in the year 1955 it was declared as wild life sanctuary and in the year 1988 it got up gradation as National park.
 During this period the park had also covered areas like Arkeri, Hatgat and Kodagu.
 Subsequently the area of the park was also further increased by including the adjoining areas of Mysore.

 It is located in Western Ghats of Tamil Nadu.
-As the park is part of the Western Ghats it is under the UNSECO world Heritage Site since 2012.
-Spread over an area of 78.46 sq km the park was mainly established to protect the keystone species(species which plays a key role in maintaining the ecological community) called Nilgiri tahr
+As the park is part of the Western Ghats it is under the UNESCO world Heritage Site since 2012.
+Spread over an area of 78.46 sq km the park was mainly established to protect the keystone species(species) which plays a key role in maintaining the ecological community) called Nilgiri tahr

 Satyamangalam wildlife sanctuary is another important sanctuary in Nilgiri Biosphere reserve.
 The sanctuary is located in Erode district of Tamil Nadu.
 The government of Tamil Nadu declared Satyamangalam wildlife as a sanctuary in the year 2008.
 The sanctuary is in between western and Eastern Ghats.
 Spread over an area of 1422km2 the sanctuary is the largest in Tamil Nadu.